Duckleeng/TweakCollection/README.md

 C:\DWMEnableMMCSS.exe --no-console
 ```

+- Optionally, you may increase the `Priority` and/or `Scheduling Category` of the `Window Manager` and `Capture` tasks in the `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile\Tasks` registry key to raise the priorities of DWM and CSRSS threads higher than threads of Audio and Pro Audio tasks

+    - For more information on these values, see [Multimedia Class Scheduler Service](https://learn.microsoft.com/en-us/windows/win32/procthread/multimedia-class-scheduler-service)

 # Disable Timer Serialization

 When timer serialization is enabled, the kernel always chooses CPU 0 as the timer expiration processing core.
 This behavior can lead to congestion and delays in DPC execution.
 Disabling timer serialization helps resolve this issue by distributing timer-expiration load among unparked logical processors.